Livingston Workforce Services - Pontiac, IL

 Illinois Department of Human Services helps families achieve self-sufficiency, independence and health to the maximum extent possible.
 Two of their programs are core for WIOA 1) Vocational Rehabilitation (VR) and 2) Temporary Assistance for Needy Families (TANF).

-TANF provides temporary financial assistance to help pay for food, shelter, utilities, and expenses other than medical for pregnant women and families with one or more dependent children.
+VR helps people with disabilities find employment that pays a living wage and offers a chance for advancement.
+TANF provides temporary financial assistance to help pay for food, shelter, utilities, and expenses other than medical for pregnant women and families with one or more dependent children. |

 Mid Central Community Action (MCCA) provides a range of services to help low-income individuals achieve self-sufficiency through the Community Services Block Grant (CSBG).
 MCCA bundles services to coach individuals on financial stability, employment, housing, credit building and income supports.